saiabhishek-mgv/Is601-Homework3/readme.md

 ## Homework 3 - Intermediate version

 ### Version2
-We have addedstatic and instance methods to the clsses for performing arithmetic operations
+We have added calculation class

 ### Installation
 1. Clone the repo